Minor in Music Technology

 The minor in music technology equips students with tools and strategies to leverage technology in the creation and dissemination of music, allowing students to expand their artistic range and advance their music careers.
 The minor is immersive and integrated, with courses working together to meet project goals as students move through the semester.

-The coursework is designed to be completed in one semester, and is delivered at Berklee College of Music's state-of-the-art Valencia, Spain, campus, which offers an advantageous combination of facilities, staff, and faculty.
+The coursework is designed to be completed in one semester and is delivered at Berklee College of Music's state-of-the-art campus in Valencia, Spain, which offers an advantageous combination of facilities, staff, and faculty.

-Students must be accepted into the Study Abroad program and spend a semester at Berklee's Valencia campus.
+Students must be accepted into the Berklee Study Abroad program and spend a semester at Berklee's Valencia, Spain, campus.
+Upon acceptance into this program, Berklee students who wish to declare the music technology minor should submit the Declaration/Change of Major/Minor form to program chair Enric Alberich.

 Upon completion of a minor in music technology, students will: